8base/Documentation/docs/backend/getting-started-quick-start.md

 | `Self Signup` | Open to all | Leave `Off` if using a free workspace |
 | `Roles` | Reviewer | Multiple roles can be assigned to user on sign up |

 Add the new authentication profile.
-The information that’s now displayed will be used when adding authentication to the frontend.
+The information that’s now displayed will be used when adding authentication to the front-end.
 Note the Authentication Profile `Id`, the `Client ID` and the `Domain` – these values will come in handy later in the article.

 ![8base authentication profile](./images/qs-auth-profile.png)